HandsomeHarry/Bing-Rewards-Auto-Quiz-Taker-and-Search-Automation/README.md

-# Bing-Rewards-Automator
+# Bing-Rewards-Automator-H
-______UPDATE_______
- now must be run maximized. for some reason doesnt work if not.
-___________________
-Automates the accumulation of bing points! (hopefully)
+This is a fork of the original Bing-Rewards-Automator, which automatically does quizzes and earn you bing points.
+Works with multiple accounts.

-By Daniel Goldberg 2021 (9145824788 for questions)
+By Daniel Goldberg 2021, edited by Harry Yu 2022

-PUT ALL FILES INTO A FOLDER (on your desktop or wherever).
-Using winrar or a similar program, extract the zip file 'ExtractMe' into the folder.
-This zip file contains the libraries that the program uses.

 HOW TO ENTER YOUR INFORMATION: in each line of the emails.txt file, write your accounts email, your accounts first name verbatim as is on bing, and your accounts password, all in the the following format:

-    emailman@email.org!FIRSTNAME!PASSWORD
-    foodeater@gmail.net!FIRSTNAME!PASSWORD
-    thirdemail@site.io!FIRSTNAME!PASSWORD
+    emailman@email.org,FIRSTNAME,PASSWORD
+    foodeater@gmail.net,FIRSTNAME,PASSWORD
+    thirdemail@site.io,FIRSTNAME,PASSWORD

   Of course, if you only have one account, just use one line.